jamescrutchley/landing-page/README.md

 # Landing-Page

 ## About
-A simple landing page, built to practice CSS layout.
+A simple landing page, built to practice Flexbox.

 Via The Odin Project.